Virtual workshops – 24th June & 5th July 2021

 Workshop Convenors: Dr Alena Pfoser (Loughborough University) & Dr Guzel Yusupova (Russian Academy of National Economy and Public Administration)

 Fostering dialogue in heritage communication

 How do we talk about contested histories in a way that encourages understanding and dialogue with the ‘other’?
 In the workshop we will analyse excerpts from tour guide narratives and interviews with tour guides who work in settings shaped by memory conflict.
 We will talk about risks in heritage communication and identify productive and less productive strategies for communicating difficult topics.

-Dr Guzel Yusupova holds a PhD in Sociology from the European University at Saint-Petersburg.
-She is currently working as a RA in ESRC funded project “Tourism as Memory-Making” at Loughborough University.
-Prior to her work on the project, she was COFUND Junior Research Fellow at Durham University.
-Her research project at Durham formed part of the AHRC-funded Open World Research Initiative (OWRI) and focused on minority nationalisms, language attitudes and inter-ethnic solidarity in the Russian Federation.
+Dr Guzel Yusupova is an Assistant Professor & Senior Researcher at North-West Institute of Management, Russian Presidential Academy of National Economy and Public Administration.
+She holds a PhD in Sociology from the European University at Saint-Petersburg, was COFUND Junior Research Fellow at Durham University and worked as a RA in ESRC funded project “Tourism as Memory-Making” at Loughborough University.
 Her broader research interests include nationalism, sociology of ethnicity, qualitative and digital methodology, Russian state and society.
-Her papers have been published in journals such as Social Science Quarterly, Nations and Nationalism, Problems of Post-Communism, Nationalities Papers, and National Identities, as well as in various edited volumes.
+Her papers have been published in journals such as Social Science Quarterly, Nations and Nationalism, Problems of Post-Communism, Nationalities Papers, and National Identities, as well as in various edited volumes

 Workshop Convenor: Dr Agata Fijalkowski (Leeds Law School)